Garfunkiel/Manual-XenobladeChronicles3AG-Garfunkiel/README.md

 - Highest Stage Required: Choose a value between 30 and 140, inclusive.
 Beginner (30), Intermediate (50), and Pro (140) are included as standard values.
 - All Heroes Required: Set based on whether you want your Victory condition to require recruiting every hero in the pool.

-## Notes:
-- If you choose a low stage number in your YAML, some useful items may be discarded at random when randomization occurs.
-The lowest allowed stage (30) has enough locations to include all progression items.

 ## Credits:
 - Github Actions (for Fuzzing and Testing): https://github.com/Eijebong
 - Poptracker Template Pack: https://github.com/Cyb3RGER/template_pack